Counselling provides a safe and confidential space into which you can bring issues which are leaving you struggling and conflicted.

 I originally trained in psychodynamic counselling, the model upon which I continue to base my practice.

 The psychodynamic approach focuses on the ‘unconscious’, and enabling unconscious thoughts, feelings and patterns of behaviour to become conscious.
-In the past, certain thoughts and feelings might have been difficult to process, so we ‘tuck them away’ without being aware of it.
+In the past, certain thoughts and feelings might have been difficult to process, so we ‘tuck them away’ without being aware of doing so.
 Psychodynamic counselling can help reveal and acknowledge these deep-rooted feelings and memories, understand where they might have originated, and recognise the defences we might use to protect ourselves.

 Whilst I use the psychodynamic model as a foundation, I also find it useful to draw from other models including Solution-Focused Brief Therapy and Person-Centred Therapy, in order to enable a solution which best addresses your specific issues.